sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 | Other Precipitation | Any other type of of precipitation which cannot be assigned to previously described entity types. |  |

 ## Collection Process
 Traffic data is collected from [MapQuest](https://www.mapquest.com/) using an API, for a period of two years.
 Weather data is collected from [Weather Underground](https://www.wunderground.com/) using their API for the same period of time (i.e., from August 2016 to August 2018).
-Plesse visit [our paper](#) to learn more about the data collection and processing steps.
+Please visit [our paper](#) to learn more about the data collection and processing steps.

 ## Coverage
 The data coverage is country-wide.
 It currently contains data for the [Contiguous United States](https://en.wikipedia.org/wiki/Contiguous_United_States){:target="_blank"}.
 Following diagram shows the frequency distribution of traffic events across 50 difference states in US.
+Note that for several of the states, traffic data is missing from august 2016 to august 2017.

 <div>
     <a href="https://plot.ly/~sobhan.mehr84/8/?share_key=NJTsyax29WSViOz1W4weSa" target="_blank" title="traffic_frequency" style="display: block; text-align: center;"><img src="https://plot.ly/~sobhan.mehr84/8.png?share_key=NJTsyax29WSViOz1W4weSa" alt="traffic_frequency" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>